MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/error-code-subnetisfull-upgrade.md

 This error occurs if your cluster doesn't have enough IP addresses to create a new node.

 When you plan to do an upgrade or scaling operation, consider the number of required IP addresses.
 If the IP address range that you configured in the cluster supports only a fixed number of nodes, the upgrade or scaling operation will fail.
-For more information, see [CNI networking overview (AKS)](/azure/aks/concepts-network-cni-overview).
+For more information, see [IP address planning for your Azure Kubernetes Service (AKS) clusters](/azure/aks/concepts-network-ip-address-planning).

 ## Solution